Highlights from the Ratings and Financial Report for TC Energy Corporation (TRP)

 TRP’s Market Performance

-TRP stocks went up by 0.59% for the week, with a monthly jump of 12.04% and a quarterly performance of -7.52%, while its annual performance rate touched 12.61%.
-The volatility ratio for the week stands at 1.74% while the volatility levels for the past 30 days are set at 1.73% for TC Energy Corporation.
-The simple moving average for the period of the last 20 days is 5.76% for TRP stocks with a simple moving average of 3.36% for the last 200 days.
+TRP stocks went down by -0.41% for the week, with a monthly jump of 7.04% and a quarterly performance of -6.74%, while its annual performance rate touched 16.38%.
+The volatility ratio for the week stands at 2.79% while the volatility levels for the past 30 days are set at 2.07% for TC Energy Corporation.
+The simple moving average for the period of the last 20 days is 3.56% for TRP stocks with a simple moving average of 2.76% for the last 200 days.

 Analysts’ Opinion of TRP